waltz-axl-c-tuzon/waltz-axl-c-tuzon.github.io/projects/targetHeartRate.md

   <img width="200px" src="../img/micromouse/micromouse-circuit.png" class="img-thumbnail" >
 </div>

 Target Heart-Rate For Exercising Simulator (C) is a code that will output a calculated target heart-rate for people when they are exercising.
 The code will ask for input, calculates it, and outputs the result to the user before ending the program.
+Users will need to enter a year, an age, and then the code will compute for the target heart-rate

 This assignment was all done by myself.
 This project taught me about user input, symbolic constants, instance variabes, and formatted strings.

 Note: This code needs its custom-made .h file in order to work